forsberg/forsberg.github.io/CV.md

 :   Military service as sergeant first class in an infantry brigade.

-    Served as a system administrator taking care of the staff computers and a mobile local area network.
-The service period included 30 hours of leadership training, 400 hours of computer training, and 1000 hours of practical work with computers.
+>    Served as a system administrator taking care of the staff computers
+>    and a mobile local area network.
+The service period included 30
+>    hours of leadership training, 400 hours of computer training, and
+>    1000 hours of practical work with computers.

 Driver License

-:   Swedish 'B' drivers license authorizing me to drive normal cars.
+> Swedish 'B' drivers license authorizing me to drive cars with a weight up to 3500kg.

 Computer Skills
 ===============